php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 2. Definitions
 --------------

-- **class**: The term "class" refers to PHP classes, interfaces, and traits.
+- **Class**: The term "class" refers to PHP classes, interfaces, and traits.

-- **fully qualified class name**: The full namespace and class name, with the leading namespace separator.
+- **Fully Qualified Class Name**: The full namespace and class name, with the leading namespace separator.
 (This is per the
   [Name Resolution Rules](http://php.net/manual/en/language.namespaces.rules.php)
   from the PHP manual.)

-- **namespace name**: Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux`, the "namespace names" are `Foo`, `Bar`, and `Baz`.
+- **Namespace Name**: Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux`, the "namespace names" are `Foo`, `Bar`, and `Baz`.

-- **namespace prefix**: Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux`, the "namespace prefix" may be `\Foo\`, `\Foo\Bar\`, or `\Foo\Bar\Baz\`.
+- **Namespace Prefix**: Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux`, the "namespace prefix" may be `\Foo\`, `\Foo\Bar\`, or `\Foo\Bar\Baz\`.

-- **relative class name**: The parts of the "fully qualified class name" that appear after the "namespace prefix".
+- **Relative Class Name**: The parts of the "fully qualified class name" that appear after the "namespace prefix".
 Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux` and a "namespace prefix" of `\Foo\Bar\`, the "relative class name" is `Baz\Qux`.

-- **base directory**: The directory path in the file system where the files for "relative class names" have their root.
+- **Base Directory**: The directory path in the file system where the files for "relative class names" have their root.
 Given a namespace prefix of `\Foo\Bar\`, the "base directory" could be `/path/to/packages/foo-bar/src`.

-- **mapped file name**: The path in the file system resulting from the transformation of a "fully qualified class name".
+- **Mapped File Name**: The path in the file system resulting from the transformation of a "fully qualified class name".
 Given a "fully qualified class name" of `\Foo\Bar\Baz\Qux`, a namespace prefix of `\Foo\Bar\`, and a "base directory" of `/path/to/packages/foo-bar/src`, the transformation